 Have you ever tried a new recipe and had it become an instant family favorite?
-That’s what happened with this Thai curry chili recipe.
-To make it even better, this recipe will help you use some holiday leftovers if you have them.
-Read on to learn more!
+That’s what happened with this sweet Thai curry chili recipe.
+Learn how to make this economical and healthy soup using leftover meat and fresh vegetables.
+Since the meat is already cooked, the meal comes together quickly.
+It’s perfect for using the remains of a holiday ham, turkey, or both.
+Read on to get the simple instructions!

 The Story of this Thai Curry Chili Recipe

 A friend first made this for us, and when she shared the recipe, it included “a lot of dabs and dashes”.
 The first few times I made this, I had to experiment to get just the right flavor.
 I also had to go through a lot of trial and error to adjust the spiciness factor to the right level for our family.
 I’m a spice wimp, while others in my family thrive on spiciness.
 We found a middle ground.
 It took a while for me to actually develop measurements for this Thai curry chili.
 Now that I’ve done all of the testing, here it is for you to enjoy.

 ***Disclaimer: This post contains affiliate links, which means I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to a 12-quart stockpot, perfect for this recipe.
 Just click on the button below, then browse around and do your shopping.

 One of the best things about making this easy Thai curry chili is that it does not require any special equipment.
 If you are choosing to steam your squash for the recipe, a covered casserole dish is nice.
 Other than that, all you need is a knife, a cutting board, and most importantly, a large stockpot for simmering the soup.
 A 12-quart size is excellent.
 It’s large enough that you don’t have to worry about splatters when you are adding in the chopped meat and vegetables.